 Purchase Order (PO) Chargebacks

-PO-related chargebacks add up to “real money” very fast, so this is an area that demands close attention and prompt action.
+Purchase Order related chargebacks add up to “real money” very fast, so this area demands close attention and prompt action.
 Make sure to handle PO confirmations within the time frames allowed.

 Advance Shipment Notification (ASN) Chargebacks

-Depending on your history of compliance, the chargeback can vary from 1% of the value of the product to as high as 6%.
-If you violate the product expiration rules, you can be charged 100% of the product cost, plus a handling charge.
+Depending on your compliance history, the chargeback can vary from 1% of the product’s value to as high as 6%.
+If you violate the product expiration rules, you can be charged 100% of the product cost plus a handling charge.

 Typical ASN Chargeback Situations